The medications listed on this website are provided for informational purposes only.

 - Get your clinician’s treatment plan, which may include therapy, non-stimulants, or stimulants if eligible.

-- Atomoxetine is available nationwide as a non-stimulant ADHD option
+- Strattera (atomoxetine) is available nationwide as a non-stimulant ADHD option

 - Attend your follow-up visits for dose and symptom monitoring.

-One of the upsides of atomoxetine is that it’s available in a generic form, which usually means a lower price tag than its brand-name Strattera.
+One of the upsides of Strattera is that it’s available in a generic form, atomoxetine, which usually means a lower price tag.
 Most pharmacies across the U.S. stock it, and you don’t have to worry about shortages as much as stimulants.
 For example, you can only get stimulants like Adderall online in a few select states, like Texas or Florida (check your state-specific page).

 With ADHD Advisor, payment is straightforward: there’s no direct insurance billing.
 Instead, you’ll get a superbill you can submit to your insurance company for possible reimbursement.